microsoft/MixedRealityToolkit-Unity/README.md

 #### Interpolator.cs
 A MonoBehaviour that interpolates a transform's position, rotation or scale.

+#### ManualCameraControl.cs
+A script to add to the main camera object so that when running in Play mode in Unity, the user can control the camera using keyboard and mouse.

 #### SimpleTagalong.cs
 A Tagalong that stays at a fixed distance from the camera and always seeks to have a part of itself in the view frustum of the camera.